HoleInTheSeat/Useful-Scripts-and-misc/README.md

-# PacketFence-Scripts
-Scripts I find useful with packetfence
+# Scripts I use for Auto Renewing Certificates with ACME Certbot on various appliances.